 View workspaces that you or your collaborators created or deleted.

 Restart workspaces that were previously stopped.

 Delete workspaces that you no longer need.

-Use the logs to see information a about user actions, Domino, and Kubernetes.
+Use the logs to see information about user actions, Domino, and Kubernetes.

 View sessions and commits that were made in a workspace.

-View workspaces started prior to an upgrade to Domino 4.5.
+View workspaces started prior to an upgrade from Domino 4.4 or earlier.

 Use Git-based projects or import Git repositories to use in your workspace.